MariaSora/Juego/README.md

 ## Controls

- - A: move left
+ - A: Move left
- - D: move right
+ - D: Move right
- - W: climb up (only on stairs)
+ - W: Climb up (only on stairs)
- - S: climb down (only on stairs)
+ - S: Climb down (only on stairs)
- - SPACE: jump
+ - SPACE: Jump
+ - Q: Player's hits
+ - F1: Start from the first level
+ - F3: Start from the beginning of the current level
+ - F5: Save the current game state
+ - F6: Load the previous state
+ - F9: View colliders / logic / paths
+ - F10:  God Mode

 ## Developers